tobspr/FastDynamicCast/README.md

 # Fast dynamic cast

-This is a dynamic cast implementation which outperforms the regular `dynamic_cast` by up to 25 times.
+This is a single header, dynamic cast implementation which outperforms the regular `dynamic_cast` by up to 25 times.

 Works on MSVC 2013 or newer.